What is RPO (Recruitment Process Outsourcing)?

 RPO is a form of Business Process Outsourcing that focuses on recruitment.
 Your Recruitment Process Outsourcing consultant works with your talent acquisition team to help you manage your hiring requirements.

-Let’s take a look at how this approach can solve some common business problems.
+Let’s take a look at how this approach can make candidate sourcing easier.
 But first, let’s talk about the difference between Recruitment Process Outsourcing and working with a traditional recruitment agency.

 What’s the difference between RPO and a recruitment agency?